--The Spokane Register of Historic Places is our local government’s official list of properties that have been designated as significant contributors to the historical development of Spokane.
+Our local government’s official list of properties that have been designated as significant contributors to the historical development of Spokane.
 Nominations to the Spokane Register must be accompanied by owner consent, and listed properties are subject to the design review process.

-Read more about the Spokane Register of Historic Places
+Read more about the Spokane Register of Historic Places.

--The National Register of Historic Places is an official list of the nation’s historic places worthy of preservation.
+An official list of the nation’s historic places worthy of preservation.
 The National Park Service’s National Register of Historic Places is part of a national program to coordinate and support public and private efforts to identify, evaluate, and protect America’s history and archaeological resources.

-Read more about the National Register of Historic Places
+Read more about the National Register of Historic Places.